-Hilbert welcomes the interest of any full-time student meeting NCAA, AMCC, NEAC and institutional eligibility requirements to try out for any of the fourteen intercollegiate sports.
-Hilbert College is a full-fledged member in the Allegheny Mountain Collegiate Conference (AMCC) and an associate member in the North East Athletic Conference (NEAC) for Men's Lacrosse and Women's Lacrosse and competes at the NCAA Division III level.
+Hilbert welcomes the interest of any full-time student meeting NCAA, AMCC, UEC and institutional eligibility requirements to try out for any of the eighteen intercollegiate sports.
+Hilbert College is a full-fledged member in the Allegheny Mountain Collegiate Conference (AMCC) and an associate member in the United East Conference (UEC) for Men's Lacrosse and Women's Lacrosse and competes at the NCAA Division III level.
 Hilbert offers the following intercollegiate sports.
-Men's Baseball (Spring), Men's and Women's Basketball (Winter), Men's and Women's Cross Country (Fall), Mixed Golf (Fall), Men's and Women's Lacrosse (Spring), Men's and Women's Soccer (Fall), Women's Softball (Spring), Women's Volleyball (Fall), Women's Bowling, and Men's and Women's Outdoor Track.
+Men's Baseball (Spring), Men's and Women's Basketball (Winter), Women's Bowling (Winter), Men's and Women's Cross Country (Fall), Football (Fall), Mixed Golf (Fall), Women's Ice Hockey (Winter), Men's and Women's Softball (Spring), Men's and Women's Track and Field (Indoor - Winter | Outdoor - Spring), Men's Volleyball (Spring), and Women's Volleyball (Fall).

-Students who take part in any intercollegiate athletic program will need to complete mandatory NCAA and Hilbert College paperwork; will need to submit proof of a passing medical exam within the last 6 months prior to the start of their organized practices; will need to show proof of their own medical insurance; and lastly, will need to meet AMCC/NEAC and Hilbert College academic standards.
+Students who take part in any intercollegiate athletic program will need to complete mandatory NCAA and Hilbert College paperwork; will need to submit proof of a passing medical exam within the last 6 months prior to the start of their organized practices; will need to show proof of their own medical insurance; and lastly, will need to meet AMCC/UEC and Hilbert College academic standards.
 Any equipment and gear that is issued to a student-athlete must be returned at the completion of each season or at the request of the head coach should there be a separation from the team for any reason.
 Any equipment lost or damaged must be replaced at the student's expense or a 'hold' will be placed on the student's account and grade reports will not be released.